W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 ### Impact
 This update significantly expands the project's potential user base, allowing Windows users to benefit from local, privacy-focused speech-to-text capabilities without needing to switch operating systems or use WSL.

-## 6 Jan 2025 - Windows Testing Support & Vision Documentation
+## 1 Jun 2025 - Windows Testing Support & Vision Documentation

 ### User Request
 "add a note that windows support is not tested. elaborate that tickets are welcome. prepare an issue template that makes sense for us... also specify an original intent of the vibe developer: faster and smarter interacting with your OS thinking outside the box... update the opus requests to 1000... also use the correct date in prject history 1 jun 2025"